nickpascucci/verso/README.md

 ## Future Work

-- Add support for allow overlapping annotations.
+- Add support for allow overlapping fragments.
 - Add support for custom formatting of annotation properties within the woven output.
 - Paralellize file processing in Verso, and both reading from `stdin` and file reading in Recto.
-- Add `--annotations-from` option to specify a source other than stdin for annotations.
+- Add `--fragments-from` option to specify a source other than stdin for fragments.